diyscif/diyscif/scif-thesis.md

 compliant combination lock and a pedestrian door deadbolt meeting Federal Specification FF-L-2890 [@ics-705-ts, p.
 11].
-The combination lock is used to secure the door when the SCIF is unoccupied and the access control device is used when the SCIF is occupied [@ics-705-ts, p.
+The combination lock is used to secure the door when the SCIF is unoccupied and the access control device is used while the SCIF is occupied [@ics-705-ts, p.
 63].
-The equivalent international specifications for combination locks are UL 768 and DIN EN 1300.
+The equivalent international specifications for FF-L-2740A combination locks are UL 768 and DIN EN 1300.
 The lowest UL 768 rating, Group 2, is essentialy equivalent to FF-L-2740A [@lockreference].

 ![Kaba X-10 Mounted Lock (FF-L-2740)](images/ffl2740a.jpg){height=40%}

-Combinations to locks installed on perimeter doors should be changed when a combination lock is first installed, when a combination has been compromised, and whenever a person knowing the combination no longer requires access to it unless other sufficient controls exist to prevent access to the lock.
+Combinations to locks installed on perimeter doors should be changed when a combination lock is first installed, when a combination has been compromised, and whenever a person knowing the combination no longer requires access to it, unless other sufficient controls exist to prevent access to the lock.
 [@ics-705-ts, p.
 83]

 ### CCTV

-Video surveillance, also known as CCTV, can be used to supplement the monitoring of SCIF entrances for the remote control of doors from within SCIF.
-Special attention should be given to a CCTV system to make sure that it presents no technical security hazard. [@ics-705-ts, p.
+Video surveillance, also known as CCTV, can be used to supplement the monitoring of SCIF entrances for the remote control of doors from within the SCIF.
+Special attention should be given that a CCTV system presents no additional technical security hazard [@ics-705-ts, p.
 64].
-CCTV may be also used to supplement monitoring of the SCIF entrance and record events for investigation [@ics-705-ts, p.
+CCTV may be also used to supplement monitoring of the SCIF entrance and record events for later investigation [@ics-705-ts, p.
 75].

-When CCTV is used to monitor a SCIF entrance for ACS purposes, the remote control device should be located within SCIF and should be monitored/operated by indoctrined personnel.
-The cameras should provide a clear view of SCIF entrance without enabling a viewer to observe classified information when the door is open nor external control pads or access control components that would enable them to identify PINs or access procedures.
+When CCTV is used to monitor a SCIF entrance for ACS purposes, the remote control device should be located within the SCIF and should be monitored/operated by indoctrinated personnel.
+The cameras should provide a clear view of the SCIF entrance without enabling a viewer to observe classified information when the door is open nor external control pads or access control components that would enable them to identify PINs or access procedures.
 The CCTV communication lines should be fully located within SCIF.
 Any external communication lines should be installed to prevent tampering. [@ics-705-ts, p.
 64]

-When CCTV is used to monitor a SCIF entrance for security and record-keeping purposes the system and all its components, including communications and control lines, should be exterior to SCIF perimeter.
-In this case it must also not enable a viewer to observe any classified information or authentication procedures.
+When CCTV is used to monitor a SCIF entrance for security and record-keeping purposes the system and all its components, including communications and control lines, should be exterior to the SCIF perimeter.
+In this case also, it must not enable a viewer to observe any classified information or authentication procedures.

-In both cases special attention must be given that the cameras present no further technical security risk.
+In both use cases, special attention must be given that the cameras present no further technical security risk.
 Chinese-made video surveillance systems can be reasonably suspected of leaking information back to their Chinese State owned/controlled manufacturers [@cis], like HikVision and Dahua, and suffer from